Frequently Asked Questions (FAQs)

 The battery units will store excess energy produced by the solar farm and release it back to the grid when generation is low, such as during the night or winter.

-What if I wasn't able to attend the public exhibition in June?
+What if I wasn't able to attend either of the public exhibitions?

-All of the information presented at the public exhibition is still available to view here.
-Hard copies are also available on request.
+All of the information presented at the June public exhibition, where we presented preliminary plans for the solar farm, is still available to view here.

 How will the project benefit local people?